 Surgery

 Surgery outcomes are most successful in dogs that have not lost their ability to walk.
-If your dog's surgery is not successful in returning your pet to normal mobility, a dog wheelchair can help your pup to enjoy a happy and active life while living with Intervertebral Disc Disease.
+If your dog's surgery is not successful in returning your pet to normal mobility, a dog wheelchair may help your pup to enjoy a happy and active life while living with Intervertebral Disc Disease.

 Physical Rehabilitation - Physical Therapy for Dogs